Monshadrik Hunter: Montreal Alouettes

 Shortly after becoming a free agent, Hunter signed with the Montreal Alouettes on February 12, 2020.
 However, the 2020 CFL season was cancelled and he did not play in 2020.

 In 2021, Hunter played in all 14 regular season games and recorded 44 defensive tackles, two interceptions, and one sack.
 He was named a Divisional All-Star for the first time in his career at the end of the season.
 He became a free agent upon the expiry of his contract on February 8, 2022.

 Ottawa Redblacks

 On February 9, 2022, it was announced that Hunter had signed with the Ottawa Redblacks.
 In his first season in Ottawa Hunter contributed with 38 defensive tackles and four interceptions.
 On January 31, 2023, Hunter and the Redblacks agreed to a one-year contract extension.
+In late May 2023, the team announced that Hunter had suffered a torn pectoral muscle in practice and would miss the start of the season.

 Personal life

 Hunter's father, Torii Hunter, is a former Major League Baseball player.
 He has three half-brothers, Torii Hunter Jr., Cameron Hunter, and Darius McClinton-Hunter.
-Hunter has one daughter, Miya.
+Hunter has two daughters, Miya & A’Mora.